Froot-NetSys/NetMigrate/README.md

 ### 2. Run Migration with Four Protocols
 Notes:
 1. Before running a new experiment, kill and restart previous redis-server in both source and destination servers.
-2. Before running a new NetMigrate experiment, restart the switchd on the switch.
+2. Before running a new NetMigrate experiment, ctrl-C the switchd and controller program and restart switchd and controller on the switch using commands in [Tofino switch P4 code and controller README](tna_kv_migration/README.md).
 * [Rocksteady](experiment_steps/Rocksteady.md)
 * [Fulva](experiment_steps/Fulva.md)
 * [Source-migration](experiment_steps/Source.md)